WICG/direct-sockets/docs/explainer.md

 Another option would be to provide a method that upgrades an existing TCP connection to use TLS.
 Use cases would include SMTP [STARTTLS](https://tools.ietf.org/html/rfc3207#section-4), IMAP [STARTTLS](https://tools.ietf.org/html/rfc2595#section-3.1) and POP [STLS](https://tools.ietf.org/html/rfc2595#section-4).

+## Privacy Considerations

+A user agent should deny permission to use this API in Private Browsing modes.

+If a user agent provides an option to permit future connections from an origin to specific hosts, they should provide a way for the user to clear the list of permitted destinations.

 ## TCP

 Applications will be able to request a TCP socket using a method on `navigator`: